Mission

 Problem framing and team building

-Through a series of meetings and workshops, we used critical social science-informed team-building exercises* to understand the cause(s) of the polycrisis from multiple perspectives.
-Our meetings and workshops have included cross-cultural and decolonial training, exploration of the role of decolonization in the Swiss context, problem identification, development of a common understanding of each other’s unique perspectives and languages, and identification and assignment of responsibilities. (*see our related project here)
+Through a series of meetings and workshops, we used critical social science-informed team-building exercises* to understand the root cause(s) of the polycrisis from multiple perspectives.
+Our meetings and workshops included cross-cultural and decolonial training, exploration of the role of decolonization in the Swiss context, problem identification, development of a common understanding of each other’s unique perspectives and languages, and identification and assignment of responsibilities. (*see our related project here)

 B